Public Dislosure Statement

 Liquidity risk is the risk that the Company will encounter difficulties in meeting obligations associated with financial instruments.
 The Company has to meet its liabilities as and when they fall due, notably from claims arising from its general insurance contracts.
 There is therefore a risk that the cash and cash equivalent held will not be sufficient to meet its liabilities when they become due.
 The Company manages this risk by setting minimum limits on the maturing assets that will be available to settle these short-term liabilities.

-The nature of insurance business is that the requirements of funding cannot be predicted with absolute certainty as the theory of probability is applied on insurance contracts to ascertain the likely provision and the period when such liabilities will be settled.
-The amounts and maturities in respect of insurance contracts provision are thus based on the Company management’s best estimate and experience.
+The nature of insurance business is that the requirements of funding cannot be predicted with absolute certainty as the theory of probability is applied on insurance contracts to ascertain the likely provision and the time period when such liabilities will be settled.
+The amounts and maturities in respect of insurance contracts provision are thus based on the Company management’s best estimate and past experience.

 7. Market risk